GenesisFR/HowToBecomeGoodAtShooters/README.md

 ### Cover
 - prefer vertical cover to low cover (unless you're sniping or don't have aggro)
 - vertical cover maximizes how long you can peek before being shot at and minimizes incoming explosions
-- peeking from vertical cover exposes you from less angles at the same time
+- peeking from vertical cover exposes you to less angles at the same time
 - shooting from vertical cover at a 30-75° angle allows you to shoot mobs without them shooting back
+- covers cannot be shared between teammates so you should let dps players have them when possible

 ### Cover to cover
-- reduces enemy accuracy on you, thus drastically reducing incoming damage
+- reduces the enemy's accuracy on you, thus drastically reducing incoming damage
 - faster than running
 - allows you to reload without reducing speed
+- try to end up with a dodge roll to cover if the destination will leave you exposed as the enemy's accuracy will be instantly back to normal as soon as the cover to cover stops
-- doesn't prevent explosions from hurting you or lowers explosion damage
+- doesn't prevent explosions from staggering and hurting you
+- explosions will cancel the cover to cover, sometimes leaving you extremely vulnerable (especially when there's no cover nearby)

 ### Dancing
 - definition: moving across/around an NPC to force them to melee/chase you
-- baits for your teammates to get the kill (weak point explosions can kill you)
+- baits for your teammates to get the kill (however, weak point explosions can kill you)
 - buys you time to relocate or get the kill before the NPC recovers from his animation
 - best used when it's the last mob of a wave or an isolated mob